HalluGuard: Demystifying Data-Driven and Reasoning-Driven Hallucinations in LLMs

 Keywords: Large Language Models, Hallucination Detection

 Abstract: The reliability of Large Language Models (LLMs) in high-stakes domains such as healthcare, law, and scientific discovery is often compromised by hallucinations.
 These failures typically stem from two sources: *data-driven hallucinations* and *reasoning-driven hallucinations*.
 However, existing detection methods usually address only one source and rely on task-specific heuristics, limiting their generalization to complex scenarios.
 To overcome these limitations, we introduce the *Hallucination Risk Bound*, a unified theoretical framework that formally decomposes hallucination risk into data-driven and reasoning-driven components, linked respectively to training-time mismatches and inference-time instabilities.
 This provides a principled foundation for analyzing how hallucinations emerge and evolve.
 Building on this foundation, we introduce **HalluGuard**, an NTK-based score that leverages the induced geometry and captured representations of the NTK to jointly identify data-driven and reasoning-driven hallucinations.
-We validate **HalluGuard** through extensive experiments across 10 benchmarks, 9 LLM backbones, and 11 state-of-the-art detectors, consistently demonstrating its efficacy.
+We evaluate **HalluGuard** on 10 diverse benchmarks, 11 competitive baselines, and 9 popular LLM backbones, consistently achieving state-of-the-art performance in detecting diverse forms of LLM hallucinations.

 Primary Area: alignment, fairness, safety, privacy, and societal considerations